Stillwater station (Minnesota)

-The Chicago, Milwaukee and St. Paul Freight House is a historic former railway station in Stillwater, Minnesota, United States, built in 1883 as a passenger and freight depot for the Chicago, Milwaukee and St. Paul Railway (better known as the Milwaukee Road).
-It was listed on the National Register of Historic Places in 1977 for having local significance in the themes of commerce, communications, engineering, and transportation.
-Its notability derives in part from its long service to Stillwater; nearly all goods shipped to and from the city passed through this station, and up to the 1920s it hosted critical telegraph and Railway Express Agency offices.
+The Chicago, Milwaukee and St. Paul Freight House is a historic former railway station in Stillwater, Minnesota, United States It was built in 1883 as a passenger and freight depot for the Chicago, Milwaukee and St. Paul Railway (better known as the Milwaukee Road).
+It was listed on the National Register of Historic Places in 1977 for its local significance in the themes of commerce, communications, engineering, and transportation.
+Its notability derives in part from its long service to Stillwater—nearly all goods shipped to and from the city passed through this station, and up to the 1920s it hosted critical telegraph and Railway Express Agency offices.
 The building is also noted as a somewhat rare example of a combination freight and passenger station, and for the engineering of its internal wood construction.
 It is also a contributing property to the Stillwater Commercial Historic District.
 The station closed in 1970 and now houses the Freight House Restaurant.